-Three years ago I started to write a series of nature posts using the wonderful Ladybird ‘What to look for’ books as inspiration.
+Three years previously I started to write a series of nature posts using the wonderful Ladybird ‘What to look for’ books as inspiration.
 Other work took over and the project stalled, as things often do.
-This post marks both the return of the series and the end of the Autumn pictures.
-With Winter, although I’ll still use the illustrations by C. F. Tunnicliffe and the words of E. L. Grant Watson (copyright acknowledged), I’ll also be trying out something different.
+This post marked a temporary return to the series and the last of the Autumn pictures.

-My intent was originally to reflect on changes in the countryside, to reflect on what has been lost in the unbearably short time since the books were made.
-But, as Cassandra discovered, to wail about impending doom is a fruitless endeavour, so (if possible) I will try to offer another way.
+My original intent was to reflect on changes in the countryside, to face the losses in the unbearably short time since the books were made.
+Even since I started writing the circumstances of our lives have worsened.
 We live in times devoid of leadership, allowing ourselves to be controlled by corporate power and toxic media.
-In our passivity and delusion we seem happy to accept the spread of mediocrity and loss of agency.
+In our passivity and delusion, we seem happy to accept the spread of mediocrity and loss of agency.
 I believe it behoves us all to take back whatever small powers we can, to spread the warning messages far and wide, to say again and again that our blind addiction to wanton consumption is not just unsustainable, but insane.

 If you would like to read the earlier Autumn posts, you can find them here:

-Part 1: naming Autumn, a ploughed field, wild harvest, hop pickers, flight of the swallow
+‘Harvest’: part 1 – naming autumn, a ploughed field, wild harvest, hop pickers, flight of the swallow

-As I write this in late November, the autumn colours of the English landscape (at their best a week ago) are disappearing in cold winds.
-The dynamic mixture of colours reminded me of the dioramas of childhood, when dyed reindeer lichen stood in for trees and shrubs.
+As I write this in late November, the autumn colours of the English landscape (at their best a week earlier) are disappearing in cold winds.
+The dynamic mixture of colours reminded me of the dioramas of childhood, where dyed reindeer lichen stood in for trees and shrubs.
 Now yellow leaves blow along like manic butterflies, the ironic counterpoint of Spring.
-Frost and ice begin to slow things down (except in city worlds, which know no seasons and barely pause for sleep).
+Frost and ice begin to slow things down – except in city worlds, which know no seasons and barely pause for sleep.

 Hearts of Oak